timbenniks/timbenniksdev-2024/content/4.writing/the-mach-monolith-in-2026.md

     - property: twitter:title
       content: The MACH monolith in 2026
     - property: twitter:description
-      content: The 2022 diagnosis was right: composable architectures need orchestration or they collapse.
+      content: The 2022 diagnosis was right.
+Composable architectures need orchestration or they collapse.
 But the form factor was wrong.
 Teams rejected standalone orchestration layers as too heavy.
 The 2026 reality is platforms that integrate orchestration directly, staying API-first and modular while providing built-in coordination.
     - property: keywords
       content: composable, mach, cms, architecture, dxp